snowsenpai/nodejs-ts-api/README.md

 # Node Express TypeScript REST API

-This project started as a quest to learn how to use [TypeScript](https://www.typescriptlang.org/) to build a restful API using [Node.js](https://nodejs.org/en/docs) and the [Express](https://expressjs.com/en/starter/installing.html) Framework.
-While i am happy with the progress i've made, i do not think it is ready for a production environment but feel free to clone and modify it to your need.
+This project is a quest to learn how to use [TypeScript](https://www.typescriptlang.org/) to build a restful API using [Node.js](https://nodejs.org/en/docs), the [express](https://expressjs.com/en/starter/installing.html) framework.
+While i am happy with the progress i've made, i do not think it is ready for a production environment yet, (see [security](#security)), but feel free to clone and modify it to your need.

 ## Prerequisites

 To run the project you will need the following installed on your device:

 - [Git](https://git-scm.com/downloads)
 - [Node.js](https://nodejs.org/en)
 - [MongoDB](https://www.mongodb.com/try/download/community)